Maximum of the membrane model on regular trees: Finer estimate on the error and proof of Lemma

 From symmetry we conclude that~\eqref{eq:E_n_finer} holds.
 We are now left to prove Claim~\ref{claim:estimateaj}. \paragraph{\bf Proof of Claim~\ref{claim:estimateaj}} First we prove part (a).
-The proof involves successive use of strong Markov property.
-We show the proof for smaller $j$, the general case can be dealt similarly.
-Using Lemma~\ref{lem:lemma2} and Lemma~\ref{lemma:bound_tau} we have
+The proof involves the successive use of the strong Markov property. {We have